Topics of plans for the section "Knowledge"

 4. Functions of scientific knowledge:

-b) ideological;
+b) worldview;

-c) production and transformative;
+c) production and transformation;

 d) prognostic.